finos/rune-dsl/documentation/mapping.rst

 Advanced Mapping
 ^^^^^^^^^^^^^^^^
+The algorithm starts by *binding* the root of the input document to a pre-defined Rosetta `root type <documentation.html#roottype-label>`_

+It then recursivly traverses the input document

+Each step of the algorithm starts with the current attribute in the input document *bound* to a set of Rosetta objects in the output Rosetta document.

+For each input child attribute of the current input attribute the rosetta attributes of all the *bound* Rosetta objects type's are checked for synonyms that match the child attribute.
+For each matching attribute a new Rosetta object instance is created and *bound* to that child element.
+The algorithm then recurses with the current child becoming the current input attribute.

+When an input attribute has an associated value that value is set as the value of all the rosetta objects that are bound to the input attribute.

 Hints
 =====
-Hints are synonyms used to bypass a layer of rosetta without consuming an input attribute.
-They are required where an attribute has synonyms that would usually prevent the algorithm for searching down the Rosetta tree for attributes further down, but the current input element needs to not be consumed.
+Hints are synonyms used to bypass a layer of rosetta without *consuming* an input attribute.
+They are required where an attribute has synonyms that would usually prevent the algorithm for searching down the Rosetta tree for attributes further down, but the current input element needs to still be available to match to synonyms.

 e.g. ::

 	ResolvablePayoutQuantity:
 		+ assetIdentifier
 			[value "notionalAmount"]
 			[hint "currency"]

 	AssetIdentifier:
 		+ currency
 			[value "currency" maps 2 meta "currencyScheme"]

-In this example the element "notionalAmount" is mapped to the asset identifier and the children of "notionalAmount" will be matched against the synonyms for AssetIdentifier.
-However the input element "currency" will also be mapped to the assetIdentifier but "currency" is still available to be mapped against the synonyms of AssetIdentifier.
+In this example the input attribute "notionalAmount" is matched to the assetIdentifier and the children of "notionalAmount" will be matched against the synonyms for AssetIdentifier.
+However the input attribute "currency" will also be matched to the assetIdentifier but "currency" is still available to be matched against the synonyms of AssetIdentifier.

 Merging inputs
 ==============